pytorch/pytorch/docs/source/torch.compiler_troubleshooting.rst

 ``torch._dynamo.config.repro_after="aot"`` directly) will generate a Python program which reduces the graph produced by AOTAutograd to the smallest subgraph which reproduces the error.
-(See below for an example where we minify the graph produced by torchdynamo) Running the program with this environment variable should show nearly `identical output <https://gist.github.com/mlazos/0458ab828aa403c779fe73c012aa5982>`__, with an additional line indicating where ``minifier_launcher.py`` has
+(See below for an example where we minify the graph produced by TorchDynamo) Running the program with this environment variable should show nearly `identical output <https://gist.github.com/mlazos/0458ab828aa403c779fe73c012aa5982>`__, with an additional line indicating where ``minifier_launcher.py`` has